Ravencentric/rnzb/README.md

     #> Big Buck Bunny - S01E01.mkv.vol03+04.par2
 ```

+For more details, check out the [API reference](https://rnzb.ravencentric.cc/).

 ## Related projects

 Considering this is the fourth library for parsing a file format that almost nobody cares about and lacks a formal specification, here's an overview to help you decide: